 In the world of web development, APIs (Application Programming Interfaces) are the backbone of modern applications, enabling seamless communication between different software systems.
 Two of the most popular API architectures today are REST (Representational State Transfer) and GraphQL.
 While both serve the same purpose of enabling data exchange, they differ significantly in their design, functionality, and use cases.
-In this blog post, we’ll break down the key differences between REST and GraphQL APIs to help you decide which is the best fit for your project.
+In this blog post, we’ll break down the key differences between REST and GraphQL APIs to help you decide which is the right choice for your project.

 /users